ddalthorp/GenEst/README.md

 If you are working in R Studio:

-Click Install in the Packages pane.
+Click "Install" in the Packages pane.

 Select "Package Archive File (.zip; .tar.gz)" as "Install from:" in the dialog box.